 Cool down with slow stretches and relaxation, ensuring heart rate has returned to normal.
 Focus on the breath, in through the nose and out through the mouth.
 Suggest patients close their eyes, as they listen to a beautiful Aria.
 I often include a visualisation as part of the stretching to close the session, the aim being to find a sense of calm and tranquility.

-Download complete chair based movement and music sessions instructions (pdf)
+Download chair based movement and music sessions instructions – Part 2 (pdf)